edkoch25/NuvioTV-Fork/README.md

 - **Faster stream start** -- startup instrumentation plus a bootstrap fast-path so first frame doesn't wait on a full chunk or the file's tail index.
 - **Faster / optimised UI** -- home-grid scroll-jank reduction and poster prefetch/pre-decode.
-- **Improved speed-test** -- a revised last-played-stream throughput test.
+- **Improved speed-test** -- runs a real throughput test against the actual last stream URL (same source and path playback uses), so the number reflects what you can really pull from that debrid/ Emby endpoint -- useful for telling a slow source apart from a buffering bug and for tuning connection count / chunk size.
-- **Stats-for-nerds overlay** -- live video/audio bitrate, codec names, measured passthrough bitrate, HDR detection, SoC thermal, audio-clock jitter, and underrun cross-checks.
+- **Stats-for-nerds overlay** -- a live playback diagnostics HUD built for high-bitrate/lossless
+  content: measured video bitrate, audio codec by name and its measured passthrough bitrate, whether passthrough is genuinely reaching the sink, HDR/Dolby Vision detection, live network throughput, the negotiated audio path, SoC temperature against per-chip throttle thresholds, audio-clock jitter, and AudioTrack underrun cross-checks.
+Confirms you're actually getting lossless audio and the right HDR mode, and doubles as a triage tool.

 New stats for nerds overlay -